 Hours: Casual, hours as required

-To meet the selection criteria, candidates will require:
+To meet the selection criteria, candidate will require:

-This is a casual position with hours as required.
-Salary will be in the range of $24.56 - $26.79 per hour plus 25% casual loading, based on skills and experience.
+This is a casual position and hours will be on an as required basis.
+Salary will be between $24.56 to $26.79 per hour plus 25% casual loading, based on skills and experience plus superannuation.
 Attractive salary packaging provisions are available to increase take home pay.

 Applicants are required to submit a resume and complete the screening questionnaire »

 Email written applications to: recruitment(at)bsl.org.au